GorgonMeducer/cortex_m_trampoline/README.md

-# cortex_m_trampoline
+# Cortex-M Trampoline
-It is a template project for Cortex-M trampoline.
+It is a template project for the Cortex-M trampoline.